-Meg is ITEP’s deputy director.
-She joined ITEP as its state tax policy director in 2010 after spending several years working on tax policy in her home state of North Carolina.
-She is responsible for coordinating ITEP’s federal and state tax policy agenda.
-Meg works closely with policymakers, legislative staff and state and national organizations to advise and provide research on policy solutions that will achieve fair and sustainable federal, state and local tax systems.
+Meg is ITEP’s deputy executive director.
+She joined ITEP in 2010 after spending several years working on tax policy in her home state of North Carolina.
+She coordinates ITEP’s federal and state tax policy research and advocacy agenda.
+Meg works closely with policymakers, legislative staff and state and national organizations to provide guidance and research on policy solutions that will achieve equitable and sustainable federal, state and local tax systems.

-Meg is an expert on state tax policy issues.
-She studies, writes and provides commentary and insight to a wide range of audiences on historical and current trends in state tax and budget policy.
-In particular, her analyses focus both on how tax and budget policies affect low- and moderate-income families as well as the intersection of tax and budget policies and state and local governments’ ability to fund basic public priorities, including education, infrastructure and health care.
-She is a lead or co-author of numerous publications on topics ranging from tax credits for workers and families, taxes paid by undocumented immigrants, closing tax loopholes, using state tax codes as an anti-poverty tool, promoting progressive revenue raising options, to comprehensive state and local tax reform.
+Meg is an expert on a range of state and federal tax policy issues.
+In particular, her analyses focus both on how tax and budget policies affect low- and moderate-income families as well as how tax and budget policies affect federal, state and local governments’ ability to fund essential public priorities, including education, infrastructure and health care.
+She is a lead or co-author of numerous publications on topics including refundable tax credits for workers and families (such as federal and state-level Earned Income Tax Credits and Child Tax Credits), taxes paid by undocumented immigrants, using tax codes to address inequality and poverty, promoting progressive revenue raising options, and how tax policies affect communities based on race.
+She studies, writes and provides commentary on historical and current trends in state tax and budget policy and has helped to develop or analyze numerous comprehensive state tax reform proposals.
 She also is a lead author of ITEP’s flagship report, Who Pays?
 A Distributional Analysis of the Tax Systems in All Fifty States.